Originally published August 2021

 3. Loud Noises are Painful to the Fibro Warrior

 Ringing in the ears and dizziness are also problems that can arise since your ears can affect your balance.
 Make sure you visit an ENT occasionally as well.
-Fibromyalgia and Hearing Problem: Fibro Affects your Ears – Women With Fibromyalgia (fibrowomen.com)
+Fibromyalgia and Hearing Problem: Fibro Affects your Ears – Women With Fibromyalgia (fibrowomen.com) If you are experiencing any balance issues or dizziness, ask your doctor if you can get vestibular therapy.
+This has made a world of difference for some people.

 4. Our Nose Senses the Pain

 I can acquire a serious headache when women who love their perfume walk into the room.
-Some people cannot use anything in their home that has a smell: ie. candles, soap, air fresheners, cleaners.
+Some people cannot use anything in their home that has a smell: ie. candles, soap, air fresheners, and cleaners.
 Attending church on Easter can be a horrible experience with all the Easter lilies.

 Fibromyalgia and Sensitivities: What’s That Smell? (fibromyalgianewstoday.com)